aergo20/wklua/README.md

 ## Installation
 * Download this repository
-* [Download](http://wkhtmltopdf.org/downloads.html) the wkhtmltopdf binary and put in the same folder
+* [Download](http://wkhtmltopdf.org/downloads.html) the wkhtmltopdf library and put in the same folder

 ## Usage
 ```lua